-As the Observer notes, Prince Phillip’s astute and cunning plan duped the enemy into bombing a burning raft instead of the HMS Wallace.
+As the Observer notes, Prince Philip’s astute and cunning plan duped the enemy into bombing a burning raft instead of the HMS Wallace.

 “It was then Philip conjured up a plan to throw overboard a wooden raft with smoke floats that would create the illusion of debris ablaze on the water.
 As he hoped, the German plane was fooled into attacking the raft while the Wallace sailed to safety under cover of darkness.”

-The story of Prince Phillip’s ingenious plan to hoax the German Bombers first emerged in 2003, when Harry Hargreaves, a Royal Navy veteran who was aboard HMS Wallace that night, approached the BBC’s “Peoples War” website and offered his experience.
-Speaking to the Observer, Hargreaves describes how Prince Phillip potentially saved his life.
+The story of Prince Philip’s ingenious plan to hoax the German Bombers first emerged in 2003, when Harry Hargreaves, a Royal Navy veteran who was aboard HMS Wallace that night, approached the BBC’s “Peoples War” website and offered his experience.
+Speaking to the Observer, Hargreaves describes how Prince Philip potentially saved his life.